Please note that I use affiliate links in my posts. Clicking through and making a purchase helps me in a small financial way, thank you!

 I highly recommend these FREE Disney Parks vacation planning videos.
 You can watch them together as a family to find out more about the resorts.
 It’s also an awesome way to build excitement for the trip!
 CLICK THIS IMAGE TO RECEIVE YOUR FREE DISNEYLAND & DISNEY WORLD VACATION PLANNING VIDEO:

 Next, pick up a book that will help you and your family with your research.
-I recommend The Unofficial Guide to Disneyland 2017 as a book that I use when planning my own trips.
+I recommend The Unofficial Guide to Disneyland 2018 and the The Unofficial Guide to Walt Disney World 2018 as books that I use when planning my own trips.
 Keep reading for more ways to research and plan your first Disney trip.

 As the resident “Disney fan”, I am guilty of having a plan in my head about how our Disney day is going to play out…without letting my husband know!
 Oops.
 This can lead to major disappointment if the adults aren’t on the same page.
 I like dining in the Parks and my husband prefers to pack food in.
 I like to stay in the Parks way after dark and he’s ready to leave after sunset.
 If you don’t discuss these things upfront before your trip you might run into some big frustrations.